fyquah/fyquah.github.io/_posts/2014-08-08-cup-pouring-problem.md

 Eureka!
 (Literally, as this was what <a href="http://en.wikipedia.org/wiki/Archimedes'_principle" target="_blank">archimedes discovered</a> when he was dealng with waters too).
 We managed to get 2 units of water in <strong>10 steps</strong>.
 For small volumes like this, it is always easy to calculate the solution.
 But what if I were to give you really odd values like 101ml and 79ml to form 2ml?
 You probably can't and won't do it by hand. <em>(In case you are curious, it is feasible, 162 steps)</em>

 Here are the problems with attempting this problem by hand:

 * <strong>Too many possibilities</strong> - by doing one of the operations, and doing another one subsequently , some simple multiplication shows that there are a lot of possiblities
-* <strong>Hard (if not unable) to trace revisited conditions</strong> - by using a computer, you can easily trace a condition with O(log N) (O(1) if you are using arrays ) using the heap data structure.
+* <strong>Hard (if not unable) to identify revisited conditions</strong> - by using a computer, you can easily trace a condition with O(log N) (O(1) if you are using arrays ) using the heap data structure.
 By hand? good luck.
 * <strong>Mindfuck</strong> - You would probably go mad before getting a solution.
 In the example above, we were lucky to get the correct answer on the first try.
 (My brother who doesn't do computer science used something like 10 minutes, my computer took less than 0.01 seconds)

 Exactly why a computer can solve the problem is inverse to those above

-* Too many possibilities don't exist in computer science (unless you are speacking something like a googol)
+* Too many possibilities don't exist in computer science (unless you are speaking something like a googol)
 * Data structures to easily and quickly check visited conditions
 * Computer don't have emotions (hence, won't get mind-fuck)